A few things to consider before adopting a pet

 Bringing new pets into a household with other animals

-If you already have a pet, will she/he accept a newcomer?
+If you already have a pet, will she/he accept a new member of the family?
 Initially many animals resent new additions.
 Resident pets are going to have to share you with the new arrival.
 They might initially defend their territory against an “invader.”
 In most instances, dogs will become friendly with each other if introduced properly and given adequate time.
 Cats are not naturally social animals and, with the exception of kittens, may require quite a long adjustment period.
 Often, older animals are too set in their ways to readily accept a newcomer.
 Patience and proper introduction techniques are very important!

 Think it over